-The committee members are the Responsible Persons.
-The committee members have determined that the Association is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies outlined in Note 1 to the financial statements.
+The Board Members are the Responsible Persons.
+The Board Members have determined that the Association is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies outlined in Note 1 to the financial statements.

-The committee members of the Association declare that:
+The Board Members of the Association declare that:

-- 1. The financial report, as set out on pages 2 to 14, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012, the Australian Charities and Not-for-profits Commission Regulation 2013 and: - (a) comply with Australian Accounting Standards as stated in Note 1; and - (b) give a true and fair view of the financial position as at 30 June 2020 and of its financial performance for the year then ended in accordance with the accounting policy described in Note 1 of the financial statements. - 2.
-In the committee members' opinion, there are reasonable grounds to believe that Youth Affairs Council of Victoria will be able to pay its debts as and when they become due and payable.
+- 1. The financial report, as set out on pages 2 to 13, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012, the Australian Charities and Not-for-profits Commission Regulation 2013 and: - (a) comply with Australian Accounting Standards as stated in Note 1; and - (b) give a true and fair view of the financial position as at 30 June 2021 and of its financial performance for the year then ended in accordance with the accounting policy described in Note 1 of the financial statements.

+2. In the Board Members' opinion, there are reasonable grounds to believe that Youth Affairs Council of Victoria will be able to pay its debts as and when they become due and payable.

-This statement is made in accordance with a resolution of the committee and is signed for and on behalf of the committee by:
+This statement is made in accordance with a resolution of the board and is signed for and on behalf of the board by: